 Address: 1195 W Circle Dr, Rochester, MN 55902, United States

-In Rochester, Minnesota, the History Center of Olmsted County is a fantastic museum to visit.
-It was established in 1926 as a local history museum on a 54-acre site with a gallery, archives, and library.
+The History Center of Olmsted County is a fantastic museum that was established in 1926 as a local history museum on a 54-acre site with a gallery, archives, and library.

 Rochester Art Center